DevExpress/devextreme-documentation/concepts/Common/Modularity/015 Create a Custom Bundle/Create a Custom Bundle.md

 *<bundle_name>* is a name of the configuration file (without an extension).
 If none is specified, **dx.custom** is set.

-After the file is created, you can the file to include only required modules and exports.
+After the file is created, you can edit it to include only the required modules and exports.

 Run the following command to generate a minified bundle: